Showing posts sorted by relevance for query Lambeth. Sort by date Show all posts

 The Lambeth Conference

-The Lambeth Conference is a (nominally) decennial assembly of bishops of the Anglican Communion convened by the Archbishop of Canterbury.
-There have been fourteen Lambeth Conferences, the first in 1867.
-The Anglican Communion is an international association of autonomous national and regional churches, not a governing body and the office of Archbishop of Canterbury is in no way analogous with the Roman Catholic Pope.
-The conferences serve a collaborative and consultative function and are said to express “…the mind of the communion" on issues of the day.
-Resolutions passed at a Lambeth Conference are without legal effect, but can be influential.
+The Lambeth Conference is a (nominally) decennial assembly of bishops of the Anglican Communion convened by the AoC (Archbishop of Canterbury), 15 held since the first in 1867.
+The Anglican Communion is an international association of autonomous national and regional churches, not a governing body and the office of AoC is in no way analogous with the Roman Catholic pope; while a pope is an absolute monarch atop a theocracy, the AoC is the "spirital head" of the Anglican community but holds no executive authority.
+The conferences serve a collaborative and consultative function and are said to express “…the mind of the communion" on issues of the day; resolutions passed at a Lambeth Conference are without legal effect, but can be influential (if others are in the mood to be influenced).

-A communiqué issued after the primates' meeting in January 2016, noted the bishops had accepted the archbishop’s proposal the fifteenth conference should be held in 2020.
-However, because of the COVID-19 pandemic, it was in March 2020 decided to postpone the conference to the summer of 2021 but the virus proved elusive and by July, the delay had been extended to 2022.
-The first epistle of Peter has been chosen as the biblical focus for the conference, the theme of which is said to be what it means to be “God’s Church for God’s World”.
+A communiqué, issued after the primates' meeting in January 2016, noted the bishops had accepted the archbishop’s proposal the 15th conference should be held in 2020.
+However, because of the COVID-19 pandemic, it was in March 2020 decided to postpone things to the summer of 2021 but the virus proved elusive and by July, the delay had been extended to 2022.
+The first epistle of Peter was chosen as the biblical focus for the conference, the theme of which is said to be what it means to be “God’s Church for God’s World”.
 The apostle Peter wrote this epistle to give comfort to Christians suffering persecution from non-believers, hoping to encourage them to live pure lives despite their vicissitudes.

-In a world beset by fire, flood, pestilence and plague, 1 Peter seems a good theme to loom over a Lambeth Conference.
-Whether or not Christians beyond the Kent conference rooms will long note the message, it probably will resonate with Archbishop Welby’s predecessor, Rowan Williams (Baron Williams of Oystermouth, b 1950; 104th Archbishop of Canterbury, 2002-2012).
+In a world beset by fire, flood, pestilence and plague, 1 Peter seemed a good theme to loom over a Lambeth Conference and surprising some (while disappointing others, the 15th conference in 2022 proved less incendiary than had been (gleefully by some) predicted.
+Whether or not Christians beyond the Kent conference rooms much mused on God’s Church for God’s World” isn't known but the words must have resonated with Archbishop Welby’s predecessor, Rowan Williams.
 During his tenure at Lambeth, Dr Williams probably felt more ignored than persecuted by non-believers, finding the internecine squabbles of the believers in the Anglican factions rather more tiresome.
-Declaring the problems in the church “insoluble” he seemed not unhappy to be leaving Lambeth to return to his study and write about Dostoevsky.
-A generous spirit, he will have wished his successor well.
+Declaring the problems in the church “insoluble” he seemed not unhappy to be leaving Lambeth to return to his study and write about Dostoevsky (Russian author Fyodor Dostoevsky (1821–1881)).
+A generous spirit, he would have wished his successors well.

 Sunday, January 26, 2020